NYSEARCA:EEM

 iShares MSCI Emerging Markets Index is a American stock, trading under the symbol EEM (previously EEM-N on Stockchase) on the NYSE Arca (EEM).
 It is usually referred to as AMEX:EEM or EEM

-In the last year, 1 stock analyst published opinions about EEM (previously EEM-N on Stockchase).
-1 analyst recommended to BUY the stock.
-0 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is PAST TOP PICK.
+In the last year, 3 stock analysts issued a Buy, Sell, or Hold rating on EEM (previously EEM-N on Stockchase).
+3 analysts recommended to BUY and 0 analysts recommended to SELL the stock.
+The latest stock analyst rating is PAST TOP PICK.
 Read the latest stock experts' ratings for iShares MSCI Emerging Markets Index.

 iShares MSCI Emerging Markets Index was recommended as a Top Pick by Don Vialoux on 2015-04-14.
 Read the latest stock experts ratings for iShares MSCI Emerging Markets Index.

-1 stock analyst on Stockchase covered iShares MSCI Emerging Markets Index in the last year.
-It is a trending stock that is worth watching.
+iShares MSCI Emerging Markets Index is followed by 25 investors on Stockchase and is a trending stock that is worth watching.

 Likes China, given the massive investment in AI there, though less confident in India over energy concerns.
 Given the weak dollar and the weaker tone in the second half of this year, EEM is a good diversifyer.